 To view your modified translations, you will need to refresh your browser.
 If modified translations do not appear immediately, please wait for a couple of hours till changes are deployed.

-Download button.
-If you want to complete a review offline you can navigate pages and then click the Download button to get all segments in CSV format.
-This format can be opened as a spreadsheet or loaded into other tools.
+If you want to complete a review offline you can navigate pages and then click the CSV button to get all segments in CSV format.
+If you click the down arrow, you can decide to download your segments list in XLIFF format.
+Thiese formats can be opened as a spreadsheet or loaded into other tools.
 However, for the moment, you won’t be able to re-upload a modified version.
 This will be part of future improvements.